NeonDistrict/circle-integration/README.md

 ## Running Tests

 A VS Code `launch.json` is included in the project, simply select `Launch Program` or `Mocha Tests` from the `Run and Debug` dropdown to run either with full debug support.
+Make sure the pm2 instance is stopped before running tests.

 ## Running Server with PM2